DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

 - In the text feature extraction stage, because the "brand_name" and the three item subcategories (c1,c2,c3) are encoded categorically.
 Before feeding them into our feature selection model, we performed CountVectorizer for feature extraction.
 The name and item_description attributes of our dataset contain a bulk of text strings.
 In order to extract salient features from these two columns, we use the TfidfVectorizer from the Sklearn package to perform text feature extraction.
 We limited the maximum features to be 15,000 for attribute with higher than 15,000 features.
 We remove the maximum feature limit for attributes with lower than 15,000 features and take however many features we are able to extract from that attribute.

-- In the data normalization is performed on both categorical and vectorized text - normalize using min-max as some model requires normalization
+- Data normalization is performed on both categorical and vectorized text columns.
+Min-Max normalization is performed on all original as well as extracted numerical attributes from the dataset except the train_id, item_condition_id, price, and shipping columns.
+If the difference of max and min is zero, then we drop that column.

 **B. Did you justify normalization or lack of checking which works better as part of your hyper-parameters?**